Penalty Relief Available for New Negative Capital Reporting

 3. Donor Doubts – If the board starts hearing from long-standing, passionate supporters who’re harboring doubts about the organization’s finances, that’s a very bad sign.
 What are they seeing or hearing that prompts their concerns?

 The board also should note when development staff begins reaching out to historically major donors outside of the usual fundraising cycle.
-These contacts could mean the organization is scrambling for cash and hoping its most dependable donors can help fill the gaps.
+This could mean the organization is scrambling for cash and hoping its most dependable donors can help fill the gaps.

 4. Excessive Executive Power – It’s understandable that board members who have full-time jobs and other responsibilities might cede some of their responsibilities to a trusted executive director.
 It’s also risky.